You can assign a Simple Assessment in two ways:

 2: Select the group or groups you wish to assign the assessment to.
 This is an optional setting.
 You can assign it to more than one group at a time.

-3: If needed, remove students from the list by hovering over their name and selecting the x button.
+3: If needed, remove a student from the list by hovering over their name and selecting the x button.

 💡 Tip from the Otus Team: If you only need to assign the assessment to specific students, it might be easier to click the Deselect All button, then click on the students you'd like to assign the assessment to.